mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

     - The indicator can be hovered over to display a tooltip with information about the foreign key constraints.
   - The user looks at the column fields and sees that values are added with different styling, a tag-like element with a colored background.

-### The foreign key constraint is set to multiple columns
+### Scenario 3b: The foreign key constraint is set to multiple columns

+#### Steps for Scenario 3b

 - The user opens a table that contains columns with a multi-column foreign key constraint applied.
   - The indicator, in this case, looks similar to the single-column one.
 However, the user will understand that the foreign key constraints are referencing the same table.
     - The user can tell that a referenced table is the same because they share the same color.
 The system could use other UI elements instead of color.
 Still, the idea is to create a visual distinction that can be easily scanned.
   - The indicator can be hovered over to see additional information.
 From here, the user will understand that the constraint references more than one column.

-## User Sees a Preview of the Linked Record in a Column With a Foreign Key Constraint Applied
+## Scenario 4: User Sees a Preview of the Linked Record in a Column With a Foreign Key Constraint Applied

+### Scenario 4a: The option for record preview is enabled

+#### Steps for Scenario 4a

 - The user opens a table that contains columns with a foreign key constraint applied.
   - The column contains the referenced values for each cell.
 The first five fields are displayed.
     - The displayed fields are presented as concatenated values.
 Visual contrast is created between the field name and its corresponding value to be easier to read.
     - When clicked, the column displays a dropdown containing a pre-filtered list.
 The visible list items correspond to the linked record.

+### Scenario 4b: The option for record preview is disabled

+#### Steps for Scenario 4b

-## User Edits the Values of a Column With a Foreign Key Constraint Applied
+## Scenario 5: User Edits the Values of a Column With a Foreign Key Constraint Applied

 - The user opens a table that contains columns with a foreign key constraint applied.
   - The column contains the referenced values for each cell.